-While leadership sounds like a noun, it is actually experienced as a verb.
-Leadership involves actions, delivered in the moment, and built up over time.
-It is a marathon.
-A set of decisions you act out day after day.
+Leadership may sound like a noun, however it experienced by others as a verb.
+Leadership involves actions, delivered moment by moment, building up over time.
+It moves forward as a marathon.
+Leading is your daily decisions and actions.
 And your goal is to build goodwill and engagement, rather than angst or disenchantment.
-This of course will depend on the style of leadership you choose.
-Your style is, in effect, the ‘go to’ strategy you are using in response to the demand of the immediate and the needs of the long term.
+This of course will depend on the style of leadership that you choose.
+The ‘go to’ strategy you are using in response to immediate demands and long term needs.

 And there are many choices.
 There are theories and frameworks; styles and preferences.
 There are principles and values; approaches and skills.
-There are simple exhortations – like, ‘build trust’ – or ten or more steps outlined in 200+ page books.
+There are simple ones like, ‘build trust’ or the ‘ten or more steps’ approach outlined in 200+ page books.
 You can podcast; YouTube; Zoom or webinar leadership.

-I would also suggest, that a good night’s sleep, a healthy sense of scepticism mixed with humour, and ample time for reflection, is another formula to add to the mix.
+I’d suggest a good night’s sleep, a healthy sense of scepticism mixed with humour and time for reflection is also part of the mix.

 Because it is a mix.
 Leading a team, an organisation or a country is increasingly complex in a world that has turned ‘normal operating procedure’ on its head.
-Differing styles of national leadership, and their consequences, are on full display from the Donald Trump end to the Jacinda Ardern end of the spectrum.
-These styles also play out at every level in all other work and community environments.
+Differing styles of national leadership are on full display from the Donald Trump end to the Jacinda Ardern end of the spectrum.
+These styles play out at every level in all other work and community environments.

-We are developing our new normal, in a world that is running at a fast pace.
-Our leadership choices reflect our values, our health and our current stress.
-As leaders we are bringing our understanding of what we need, in the small spaces and the big places, to get through these times, stronger, wiser and more resilient.
+We are developing a new normal in a world running at a fast pace.
+In a world where the challenges and crisis are not just arriving back to back but overlapping in real time.
+Our choices reflect our values, our health and our current stress.
+As leaders we bring our understanding of what is needed in the small spaces and the big places.
+We are leading teams, organisations, communities to be stronger, wiser and more resilient.